magnesj/ResInsight/docs/Formations.md

 The file must have the columns "Well name", "Unit name" (i.e. formation name), "Top MD" and "Base MD" (i.e. measured depth) to be regarded as a Well Pick file.
 They can be listed in any order, and all other columns will be ignorded.

 The three unit names *OIL*, *GAS* and *WATER* are interpreted as *fluids*.
 Other unit names with only capital letters are *groups*.
 A unit name without an index is simply a *formation*.
 Unit names with one number is a *formation 1*, unit names with *one* punctuation is a *formation 2*, two punctuations, *formation 3* and so on.
-Indentions will be ignored.
+Indentions in column name will be ignored.

 ### Viewing the Well Picks
 See [Annotations on plots](#annotations-on-plots).
 Annotations are added to plots in the same way as for k-layered formations, but the source is different.